-Special interest housing consists of floors or houses that have developed out of common interests in the student body.
+Special interest housing consists of floors that have developed out of common interests in the student body.
 They’re groups of people living together with a common interest.
-Floors and houses perform services to the campus community and the Rochester community at large to promote their interests.
+Floors perform services to the campus community and the Rochester community at large to promote their interests.

 What’s so Special about Special Interest Housing?